dont-call-abigail/AssetParasite/README.md

 Given a selection of Unity yaml asset files, this tool will:
 - Find assets (materials, textures, etc) referenced within those files
-- Store the property information of the object containing the reference
+- Store the field information of the object containing the reference
-- Build a path from a root GameObject to the object containing the property, via Transform hierarchy
+- Build a path from a root GameObject to the object containing the property, via Transform hierarchy And then stores all of the above information into an SQLite database.

-Using this data, you can assign asset references to your objects by grabbing a reference to the same asset from an object in the base game.
+Using this data, you can assign asset references for your objects by grabbing a reference to the same asset from an object in the base game.
 It is meant for projects where base game assets are not otherwise accessible using AssetBundles.

 Prerequisites to make maximum use of this project:
 - Ripped base game assets in YAML form using [AssetRipper](https://github.com/AssetRipper/AssetRipper)